Flash Briefing Skill Certification Checklist

 This checklist helps you prepare your flash briefing skill to pass the certification process.
 Prior to submitting your skill for certification, make sure that the content, images, URLs, and descriptions meet Amazon's policy, content and security guidelines.
 In addition, you should thoroughly test your skill's functionality.

 - Next Steps

-- Check that all content is original and either owned by you/your company or that you/your company have rights to distribute the content.
+- Verify that all content is original and owned by you (or your company), or you (or your company) have the right to distribute the content.

-Make sure all aspects of your content skill meet the Alexa policy guidelines.
-For example, check the following for compliance:
+- Verify that all aspects of your skill meet the Alexa policy guidelines

 - Skill name, image, and descriptions

 A flash briefing skill is intended to give a customer a quick overview of news and content that is important to them.
 Because of this, your skill must comply with Amazon's content guidelines.

 - Verify that your flash briefing skill does not emulate an audio book experience.

 - Verify that your flash briefing skill does not emulate a music streaming service.

 - Verify that none of the feeds in your flash briefing skill emulate an audio book experience.